cskang0121/cskang0121/README.md

 <p>Hi there!

-I'm Kang, a Computer Science undergraduate student who intends to specialise in Artificial Intelligence and a second major in Business Analytics at Singapore Management University. </p>
+I'm Kang, a Computer Science undergraduate student who intends to specialise in Artificial Intelligence at Singapore Management University. </p>

 > "It always seems impossible until it is done." ― Nelson Mandela